vapor/docs/docs/advanced/queues.md

     The Scheduler takes the timezone of your server.

 ### Available builder methods
+There are two styles of scheduler APIs:

+- Calendar-style builders that return builder objects for chaining.
+- Interval-style builders that run jobs every fixed duration.

-There are five main methods that can be called on a scheduler, each of which creates its respective builder object that contains more helper methods.
-You should continue building out a scheduler object until the compiler does not give you a warning about an unused result.
+You should continue building out a calendar-style scheduler chain until the compiler does not give you a warning about an unused result.
 See below for all available methods:

 | Helper Function | Available Modifiers                   | Description                                                                    |
 |-----------------|---------------------------------------|--------------------------------------------------------------------------------|